Touro College of Osteopathic Medicine - New York

 International students (non-U.S. citizens or temporary residents) considered: Yes

 Asylum applicants will provide documentation from their attorney.
-This documentation is provided to our international department, which handles international student affairs.
+This documentation is provided to our international student department, which handles international student affairs.
 Other international students are required to provide proof of their I-20 status or begin an application to obtain the I-20.

 - Oldest MCAT considered: 1/1/2020